Cutting back vegetation

 Surveying and inspecting

-When a member of the public reports a problem, we usually get someone to go and inspect it.
-This ensures we know how long the job will take and what materials and tools will be needed.
+When someone reports a problem, we usually go and inspect it to see how long the job will take and what materials and tools will be needed.

 Three large completed projects